Tia Cavanaugh-Goggans Brings Experience and Passion to Discipleship Diversity Mentor Role

 I’ve always believed that if you want to make a difference, be the change.
 I decided to be the change.

 Looking back on these early professional experiences with children and families, she believes that her God-given gift of discernment was hers “to use for their benefit and for His glory.”
 Her tender heart was drawn to the children she served, many of whom had special needs.
 Through God-ordained circumstances, Cavanaugh-Goggans became the mother of one such precious baby girl who needed a loving, adoptive home.
 “I’ve always believed that if you want to make a difference, be the change,” she says.
 “I decided to be the change.”
 As her family grew, she balanced motherhood with various full-time positions within her professional field.
 When her second daughter was born, she shifted to working part-time, in positions that enabled her to largely work remotely.

 A Prospective Parent Becomes a Heritage Employee

 Cavanaugh-Goggans first intersected with Heritage last year, when she explored the school as a possible middle school option for her daughter, Maya.
 On their first campus visit, they loved what they saw and experienced.
-Women’s discipleship leader, Dina Furnish, was one of the first people they met.
+Former women’s discipleship leader, Dina Furnish, was one of the first people they met.
 “She was the epitome of God’s love,” says Cavanaugh-Goggans.
 They also appreciated the personal touch of Kaycee Swofford, on the admissions team, who was “awesome from moment one.”
 These encounters sold them on the school.
 They enrolled Maya to become a Heritage seventh grader in the 2016/2017 school year.